12 min read

 Note: Costs listed above are at market rate, but Microsoft Gold Partners, like Datalink Networks, are able to provide these licenses at a discounted rate.
 Contact us today to see how Datalink Networks can save your organization money on Intune licensing!

-How to get started with Microsoft Intune
+How to get started with Microsoft Intune!

 To get started, you first need to ensure that you have purchased the appropriate licenses and have complied with the requirements above.